National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Other common roles include leadership and project management–see Chapter [X](#onboarding-team-science) for a more thorough review of team science.

 **Documentation/Lab Notebook**.
-A "lab notebook" is an important part of any researchers’ repertoire, as a place to document thoughts, experiments, and results.
+A "lab notebook" is an important part of any researchers' repertoire, as a place to document thoughts, experiments, and results.
 The protected nature of N3C data complicates documentation, however: some study details need to be available outside of the Enclave for others to view, while others must stay in the Enclave (see Chapter[X](#publishing-and-sharing) for details on what may be exported from the Enclave and how).
 This duality can lead to challenges in documentation and collaboration.
 [Protocol Pad](tools.html#sec-tools-apps-protocol) is designed as an environment to map out the intended analysis (see [OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/)) and to document the analysis and resulting artifacts that were actually created.
 Whether ProtocolPad is used or not, each analyst should maintain a lab notebook.